madreher/LammpsInputBuilder/README.md

             headTargetPositions.append(headTargetPosition)
             headPixel.append([i, j])
 ```
-During the generate of the grid, we save the corresponding tooltip position for the head as well as the coordinate on the grid.
+During the generation of the grid, we save the corresponding tooltip positions for the head as well as the 2D coordinate on the grid.
 This will be useful later on when we will want to analyse the files produced.
 Now that we have collected all the positions where we want to move the tooltip, we can create the desired workflow.
 ```
     # Now that we have the target positions, we can prepare the lammps script
     workflow = WorkflowBuilder ()